 The leadership library includes a variety of resources, such as books, pamphlets, binders; National Clearing House for Leadership Programs, Leadership Insights and Applications; articles; and videos.
 The library is available to students, faculty, and staff free of charge.
 Come to Wilson Commons 510 during regular office hours to sign out materials, or call (585) 275-4085 for more information.

-The skills workshops provides an opportunity to create campus connections, reflect on and enhance your leadership capabilities, foster your personal development, and inspires you to translate your skills into practice.
-These workshops are free and available to all students.
-Please request workshops via our website – http://www.rochester.edu/college/rccl/leadership/skills/ or call (585) 276-3277 for more information.
+The RCCL's leadership resources provides an opportunity to create campus connections, reflect on and enhance your leadership capabilities, foster your personal development, and inspires you to translate your skills into practice.
+These resources are free and available to all students.
+Please view via our website – http://www.rochester.edu/college/rccl/leadership/resources/index.html or call (585) 276-3277 for more information.

 RCCL is involved in the following: